Yura-S/aws_dotnet/README.md

 3) raplace your domain(here is ysahakyan.devopsaca.site) and subdomain(here is api.ysahakyan.devopsaca.site) name in terraform files:

    terraform/main.tf
    terraform/route53.tf
    teraform1/main.tf

-4) create s3 bucket
+4) create s3 bucket which contains frontend and communicates with backend by your api(api.test.com). need to have same name as domain(test.com)

-5) create hosted zone
+5) create route53 hosted zone for your domain and configure it to work

-6) manually add data to db
+7) there is no data in database. manually add. open database security groups 5432 port for all and add data using create_table.sh script

-7) copy all files to your repository
+8) copy all files to your repository